thuyanduong-flatiron/prettier-terminal/README.md

-If your Terminal looks like the one on the right, we should change the settings so that it looks more like the one on the right.
+If your Terminal looks like the one on the left, we should change the settings so that it looks more like the one on the right.

 ![img](./terminal.png)